 Ask Brea about: Major gift and sponsorship opportunities, making estate gifts, perseverance pledges, corporate giving

 email: firstname.lastname@example.org | ext: 120

 Marketing and Communications Manager

-Jennifer joined the Chordoma Foundation in November 2015.
-She brings to the Foundation nearly 10 years of experience marketing for both non- and for-profit organizations.
+Jennifer joined the Chordoma Foundation in November 2015 with nearly 10 years of experience in marketing for both non- and for-profit organizations.
 As the Foundation’s marketing and communications manager, she oversees various communications functions including the website, email marketing, and social media.
-She is a graduate of James Madison University’s School of Media Arts and Design and also has a Master of Arts in Communication from Johns Hopkins University.
+She is a graduate of James Madison University’s School of Media Arts and Design and has a Master of Arts in Communication from Johns Hopkins University.
 She is inspired by the Foundation’s work to drive progress in research and provide patients with support.

 Ask me about: Website, e-newsletter, social media

 Director of Operations